Step 1: Connect to your data

-If you want to see more details about your data, you can select the Data Source tab in the bottom left-hand corner.
+If you want to see more details about your data, you can select the Data Source page in the bottom left corner.
 Here, you can view the first 1,000 rows of your data, and some analysts go nuts: Sort or hide fields, split fields into multiple columns, and rename column headers, all without modifying the original data.
 What happens in Tableau stays in Tableau; your data is safe.

 When you connect to your own data, you might need to do some prep work before connecting to it in Tableau.
 This is because Tableau makes assumptions about your data so that it can display it properly for you to work with.